nicolasgrotto/nicolasgrotto/README.md

 ## A little bit about me

 I am a curious person with a passion for learning and problem-solving.
 My current focus is on studying Information Technology (IT).
 I enjoy delving into complex issues to find innovative solutions.
 I find joy in acquiring new knowledge and skills.
-I'm currently studying .Net framework(SQL Server, C# and winforms) & Data analytics (R, Data Visualization, Data Analysis and Data cleaning).
-- Currently enrolled in a technical course in system development, in the second module (there are 3 modules in total).
+I'm currently studying Software Engineering.

 ## Hard Skills